- About Joint Base Lewis-McChord

 - Provide world-class support to mission commanders and the joint base community

 - Serve as an enabler to our warfighters as they train and project America's combat power

 - Make JBLM the station of choice for our nation's warfighter

 The Joint Base Headquarters commander is Col. H. Charles Hodges.
-The deputy commander is Col. Anthony J. Davit.
+The deputy commander is Col. Will H. Phillips III.
 The command sergeant major is Command Sgt.
 Major Kevin W. Bryan.
 The senior enlisted adviser is Chief Master Sgt.
-Anthony L. Woods.
+Kristen M. Orcutt.